TiagoNora/ballerina-project/README.md

 - Create a user with all the permissions

-You can enter your container and create the user with the following code:
+You can enter your container with the following code:

 ```
 podman exec -it <container-name> bin/bash
 mysql -u root -p
 ```
-Insert your password
+Insert your password and to create the user insert this code:
 ```
 CREATE USER ‘myUser’@’%’ IDENTIFIED BY ‘myPassword’;
 GRANT ALL PRIVILEGES ON *.* TO 'myUser'@'%';